- Patrick Drahi’s Altice UK stops short of a takeover bid, but increases holding to 18%.

 - Takeover not Drahi’s ‘intention’, but caveats are in place.

-Altice UK increased its stake in BT to 18%, up from the 12.1%‑stake Patrick Drahi’s business acquired earlier in the year.
+In mid‑December 2021, Altice UK increased its holding in BT to 18%, up from the 12.1% stake Patrick Drahi’s business acquired earlier in 2021.

-Billionaire businessmen and serial deal‑maker Drahi underlined “dialogue” with BT’s management, with the Financial Times reporting that Drahi notified new Chairman Adam Crozier of Altice UK’s increased position last night, after the market closed.
+Billionaire businessman and serial dealmaker Drahi underlined “dialogue” with BT’s management, with the Financial Times reporting that Drahi notified new Chairman Adam Crozier of Altice UK’s new position the night prior to the acquisition, after the market closed.

 “ We are pleased to take this opportunity to increase our shareholding in BT.
 Over recent months we have engaged constructively with the Board and Management of BT and look forward to continuing that dialogue. ”